makandra/spreewald/README.md

 into either your `support/env.rb` or `step_definitions/spreewald_steps.rb`.

 Steps are grouped into a number of categories.
-If you only want to use a subset of Spreewald's steps, you can pick and choose single categories by requiring single files like this:
+If you only want to use a subset of Spreewald's steps, insead of `require 'spreewald/all_steps'`, you can pick and choose single categories by requiring [single files](https://github.com/makandra/spreewald/tree/master/lib/spreewald) like this:

     require 'spreewald/email_steps'
     require 'spreewald/web_steps'

+After that you are good to go and use the steps [described below](#steps).

+### Recommended additional setup

+We recommend using a `features/support/paths.rb` file in your project to define mappings between verbal phrases and your project's routes.
+You can then use these phrases in steps like `Then I should be on ...` or `When I go to ...`.
+You can find [an example in this repository](https://github.com/makandra/spreewald/blob/master/examples/paths.rb).
+Please note that you may have to adapt it depending on the namespaces and other setup of your application's routes.

+Similarly, you may define a `features/support/paths.rb` file in your project to define mappings of verbal phrases to CSS selectors.
+You can also find [an example for that in this repository](https://github.com/makandra/spreewald/blob/master/examples/selectors.rb).
+These mappings can be used with steps like `Then I should( not)? see (an|the) element for ...` or `When I click on the element for ...`.

-Have a look at our [recommended Capybara defaults](#recommended-capybara-defaults) as they impact the behavior of many Spreewald steps.
+We also suggest to look at our [recommended Capybara defaults](#recommended-capybara-defaults) as they impact the behavior of many Spreewald steps.

 ## Spreewald binary

 Spreewald comes with a binary that prints a list of all Cucumber steps from Spreewald _and your project_.
 It will filter the list by any string you pass it.
-Example usage:
+Example usage (e.g. on a linux shell in the root folder of the project which uses Spreewald):

 ```bash
 spreewald # lists all steps